Students with disability

 Growth in enrolments of student with disability in Independent schools, 2007 to 2017

 The parents of students with disability should have the same opportunities to choose a school that best meets the needs of their child as all other parents.
 The rate of growth of students with disability in Independent schools is four times the rate of overall enrolment growth.
 Clearly parents are exercising this choice and Independent schools are making a major contribution to the education of students with disability.
-In fact, currently 15% of students with disability receiving an adjustment were in Independent schools, which is in line with the sector’s overall total enrolment share.
+In fact, currently over 15% of students with disability receiving an adjustment were in Independent schools, which is in line with the sector’s overall total enrolment share.

 Special education provision